periode/The-Litany/README.md

 # The-Litany
-Android application for the retrospective exhibition of Sophia Al-Maria
+Android application for the Black Friday exhibition of Sophia Al-Maria at the Whitney Museum of American Art.